 Sort Revit elements by model line

-Sorting wall elements by Model Line is a useful function Sort Mark brings to the table.
-The idea is to draw a model line chain, and all the wall elements are sorted by following the line:
+The idea here is to draw a model line chain, and all the wall elements are sorted by following the line:

 Recently, our team added the QR/Barcode generator.
 It’s an easy way to create a unique code that contains all the information you want about a given element in your Revit project.